 Results

-The different subgraphs differed in how frequently they were observed relative to permuted webs (Figure 1).
-Tritrophic chains (s1), apparent competition (s4), and direct competition (s5) all tended to be over-represented in food webs.
-Intra-guild predation (s2) was typically under-represented but was over-represented in some webs.
+Subgraphs differed in how frequently they were observed relative to permuted webs (Figure 2).
+Tritrophic chains (s1), apparent competition (s4), and direct competition (s5) all tended to be over-represented in food webs based on both null models.
+Intra-guild predation (s2) was typically under-represented, more so when compared to webs generated by the modified Curveball algorithm, but was over-represented in some webs.
 The three-species trophic loop (s3) was under-represented in all webs, as were most subgraphs that include bidirectional links (A eats B, B eats A).
+When the numbers of each link type were preserved the d1, d2, and d6 subgraphs were over-represented in the twelve webs that had double links.

-There was also variation in the quasi sign-stability of each subgraph (Figure 2).
-The three subgraphs that tended to be over-represented were all very likely to be stable.
+There was also variation in the quasi sign-stability of each subgraph (Figure 3).
+The three subgraphs that tended to be over-represented were all very likely to be stable, a result that is robust to the choice of sampling distributions for the randomized matrices (see Figure A1).
 Intra-guild predation was also moderately likely to be stable (approximately 0.5).
 The remaining subgraphs were all unlikely to be stable, with quasi sign-stability less than 0.2.
-Subgraphs with a higher quasi sign-stability occurred more frequently than expected by random chance, while those with lower quasi sign-stability tend to occur less frequently than expected by chance.
+Subgraphs with a higher quasi sign-stability occurred more frequently than expected by chance, while those with lower quasi sign-stability tend to occur less frequently than expected by chance.

 Discussion